BradleyChatha/jcli/README.md

 * Special syntax `-aaaa` (where 'a' is the name of the arg) is supported.
 (Increments 4 times).

-You can use any type that supports `opUnary!"++"`, even custom types.

 Here's an example command:

 ```d